 The fingerprint must match the fingerprint you are seeing for their public key.
 Identical?
 Perfect!
 You now know that the key in question indeed belongs to the person you thought it belonged to.
 This is really important, since anybody can create a key with any name and email address.

 While you are at it, you should do the same for your own key.
-Make sure your contact has your public key in his GPG Keychain.
+Make sure your contact has your public key in their GPG Keychain.
 Then read the fingerprint of your key to your contact.
-Once that is verified as well, you and your contact should both proceed to the next step:
+Once that is verified as well proceed to the next step:

 Send an encrypted and signed test email to your contact.
 Write down three random words in that email.
 Do not mention the content of the email to your contact.
 Send the message and open your sent folder.
 Open the sent email and verify that it was indeed encrypted and signed.
 Once your contact has received the test email, have them read the three random words to you.
 Repeat this process in the other direction, i.e. have your contact send an encrypted and signed email with three random words and without telling you the content, read the received email to them.

-You are now ready to proceed to the final step how to sign a verified key
+You are now ready to proceed to the final step.

 2. You do not know the key owner yet